 |E-mail address||This is the e-mail address of the user.
 Among other things, it will be used for notifying the user about missed calls and voice-mail messages.|

 The phone numbers of a user are the same as in their contacts.
 This applies to the estos UCServer users as well as to Federation contacts.
-The estos UCServer searches the lines to the phone numbers while the user account is loading.
-The user automatically gets the lines belonging to them without any other configuration.
-This characteristic can be configured via global settings and via user database specific settings.
-View Automatic linebinding.
+The estos UCServer searches for lines to the phone numbers while loading user accounts.
+The user automatically receives the lines belonging to him without further configuration.
+This can be configured in the global settings in the UCServer and via a specific setting in the user database.
+See Automatic line binding.

-Phone numbers and a user's line numbers have to be entered in super-canonical format, when using integrated user administration.
-Phone numbers from the Active Directory® are displayed as they are saved in the Active Directory®.
-During the loading of user accounts in the estos UCServer the numbers are converted into super-canonical notation.
-If you use several locations, the phone numbers have to be entered in the Active Directory® in super-canonical notation!
+Numbers are displayed as how they are stored in Active Directory®.
+Whilst the user accounts are downloaded in the estos UCServer they are converted into supercanonical notation.
+If several locations are used, the phone numbers must be given in the Active Directory® in supercanonical notation!

 |Business||The user's primary business phone number